bmlt-enabled/bmlt-satellite-base-class/README.md

 ***Version 3.3.9* ** *- TBD*

 - Now detect escape key to close meeting details overlay.
+- The mobile JS file was importing a non-HTTPS Google Maps API.
+I changed this to use the HTTPS version.

 ***Version 3.3.7* ** *- May 2, 2016*